History of Jaylen Brown in Timeline

 In 2015, Jaylen Brown was selected to play in the McDonald's All-American Boys Game.

-On January 1, 2016, Jaylen Brown recorded a season-high 11 rebounds in a victory against Colorado.
+On January 1, 2016, Jaylen Brown had a season-high 11 rebounds during a victory against Colorado.

-On January 23, 2016, Jaylen Brown recorded a season-high seven assists to go along with 15 points in a narrow 74-73 victory over Arizona.
+On January 23, 2016, Jaylen Brown recorded a season-high seven assists along with 15 points in a victory over Arizona.

-On January 27, 2016, Jaylen Brown scored 27 points against Utah while playing for the Golden Bears.
+On January 27, 2016, Jaylen Brown recorded 27 points in a game against Utah.

-On October 26, 2016, Jaylen Brown made his NBA debut for the Boston Celtics in a victory over the Brooklyn Nets, scoring nine points.
+On October 26, 2016, Jaylen Brown made his NBA debut for the Celtics, scoring nine points in a victory over the Brooklyn Nets.

-In 2016, Jaylen Brown declared for the NBA draft after his freshman season.
-He was then selected by the Boston Celtics with the third overall pick.
+In 2016, Jaylen Brown declared for the NBA draft after his freshman season and was selected by the Boston Celtics with the third overall pick.

 On January 27, 2017, Jaylen Brown scored a then career-high 20 points in a victory over the Orlando Magic.

-In March 2018, Jaylen Brown missed two weeks due to a concussion.
+In March 2018, Jaylen Brown missed two weeks of games due to a concussion.

-On December 6, 2018, Jaylen Brown returned after missing three games with a bruised lower back, scoring 21 points in a victory against the New York Knicks.
+On December 6, 2018, Jaylen Brown returned after missing three games with a bruised lower back and scored 21 points in a victory over the New York Knicks.

 In October 2019, Jaylen Brown signed a four-year, $115 million contract extension with the Celtics.